-571. Stewart identified Costa to sales staff as "a champion for our moving forward with a comprehensive 'turbocharge' process,"
+571. Stewart identified Costa to sales staff as "a champion for our moving forward with a comprehensive 'turbocharge' process," as McKinsey had proposed.
 Purdue continued to follow-up on Costa's recommendations in the following months, as Purdue rebranded the Turbocharge campaign internally to Evolve to Excellence (or E2E).